Why Women Need Annual GYN Exams

 If you are experiencing abnormal bleeding or pelvic pain, a log of when these symptoms occur may be helpful to your provider.

-Any health-related question is fair game for your GYN.
-There are some things a woman should definitely bring to the attention of her GYN.
+Any health-related question is fair game.
+There are some things a woman should definitely bring to the attention of her provider.
 Those include:

 - pelvic pain or bloating